ovilar/phase_5-project/README.md

 ## Data and Analysis
 The dataset used is a collection of hourly load usage across the NYISO.
 To simplify our analysis, I focus only on the NYC Zone (NYISO Zone J).
-The data spans from 2018 through 2020.
-I also provide weather statistics and feature engineering.
+The data spans from 2018 through 2020, and has more than 300,000 hourly load observations.
+The variables are Load, Region, Holiday, Peak and Off-peak.I also provide weather statistics, such as Cumulative Temperature and Humidity Index, CDD and HDD, feature engineering and a fully saturated dummy set.

 <img src='https://github.com/ovilar/phase_5-project/blob/main/img/nyc_hourly_load.png' alt='Hourly Load in NYC and CTHI
 statistic'>